dvdweel/sulu-demo/README.md

 __Algemeen:__

-- Alles wordt ingeladen in main.css inclusief husky.
-Deze wordt alleen nog maar ingeladen in de index.
+- Everything is loaded in main.css including husky.
+The file main.css will be loaded in the index.